-According to research carried out by mental health charity, Mind, a culture of fear and silence around mental health is costly to employers, with more than one in five saying they have called in sick to avoid work when feeling stressed, and 42% saying they had considered resigning when asked how workplace stress had affected them.
+According to research carried out by mental health charity, Mind, a culture of fear and silence around employee mental health is costly to employers.
+More more than one in five employees said they have called in sick to avoid work when feeling stressed.
+42% said they had considered resigning when asked how workplace stress had affected them.

 In the same study, 56% of employers said they want to improve staff well-being but don’t feel they have the right training or guidance in place to do so.

 So what duty does an employer have in terms of workplace mental health?

 According to a recent report from Business in the Community (BITC) and Mercer Marsh Benefits, 39% of workers in the UK experienced symptoms of poor mental health as a direct result of their job.
 As we spend a great proportion of our lives in work, there is no doubt that it is the employer’s responsibility to ensure its employees feel well at work, both mentally and physically.

 Work can aggravate pre-existing mental health conditions as well as bring symptoms on.
 Whether work is the cause or it’s an aggravator, employers have a legal responsibility to help their employees.
 Employers must assess any work-related mental health issues to measure the levels of risk to both the individual and colleagues, and take any steps to either remove it or reduce it.